-In its most recent STEHP RFP, OTDA, in recognition of the important role rapid rehousing can have on homeless systems, increased the amount of funding awarded to rapid rehousing programs across the State.
-In order to facilitate the incorporation of this service in local homeless systems, priority points were awarded to applications that identified a clear link between rapid rehousing programs and local homeless services operators.
-Furthermore, OTDA, in recognition of the importance of addressing employment needs, awarded priority points to rapid rehousing applicants that demonstrated a connection to employment services for the individuals they proposed to serve with STEHP funds.
+In its most recent STEHP RFP, OTDA, in recognition of the important role coordinated entry can have on homeless systems, prioritized projects that were fully endorsed by the CoC.
+Furthermore, OTDA, in recognition of the importance of participant income, awarded priority points to Rapid Rehousing and Transitional Housing projects that demonstrated an increase in income for the individuals they proposed to serve with STEHP funds, whether it be in the form of benefits or earned income.
+Priority was also given to projects that demonstrated a connected to SOAR case management.
 OTDA stresses case management which may include benefit/entitlement advocacy, overcoming past barriers to retaining housing, use of legal services and credit repair.
-STEHP currently contracts with 38 Rapid Rehousing providers whose goal is to assist participants in obtaining affordable permanent housing.
+STEHP currently contracts with Rapid Rehousing providers whose goal is to assist participants in obtaining affordable permanent housing.
 In order to promote housing stability, OTDA allows Rapid Rehousing contractors to provide services for the maximum amount of time under current ESG regulations and mandates contractors serve a new participant for at least six months with at least case management if the participant is still willing to engage.

-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs benefit/entitlement advocacy.
-OTDA, in recognition of the importance of addressing employment barriers and the prevalence of underemployment, awarded priority points to applicants that demonstrated a connection to employment services for the individuals they proposed to serve with STEHP Prevention funds.
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs

+STEHP contractors provide homelessness prevention services including financial and rental assistance, utility assistance, security deposits, legal services, credit repair and benefit/entitlement advocacy.
 OTDA stresses case management which includes housing stability plans and allows contractors to serve participants for the maximum amount of time under current ESG regulations.

-STEHP contracts with 37 contractors that provide homelessness prevention services including financial and rental assistance, utility assistance, security deposits, legal services, credit repair and